Protect Against Mobile Phone Number "Port-Out" Scams

 - During this window of opportunity, a scammer can have access to all of your text-based authentication codes, too, meaning any text messages that you receive on your phone may also be seen by the scammer on the phone to which your number is being transferred.

-- This scam is not new, but it has reached a boiling point in the last few months resulting in a flood of complaints from victims.
-Earlier this year, T-Mobile, AT&T and other mobile carriers began encouraging their customers to add extra security features to their accounts (e.g., a unique passcode/PIN, additional security questions).
+- This scam is not new.
+Mobile carriers encourage their customers to add extra security features to their accounts (e.g., a unique passcode/PIN, additional security questions).

 What to Do